Tonye68/Data_Analysis_Dashboard/README.md

 Dashboard Interaction <a href="https://github.com/Tonye68/Data_Analysis_Dashboard/blob/main/Dashboard.png">View Dashboard</a>

-##Data Cleaning and Preparation Process
+## 🧹 Data Cleaning and Preparation Process

 - Verify data for any missing values and anomalies, and sort out the same
 - Made sure data is consistent and clean with respect to data type, data format and values used